AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learner-transcript-csv.md

 ## Export Learner Transcript {#exportlearnertranscript}

-When the Learner Transcript has to be consumed by an external system, Prime provides a feature called Export Data, where Learner Transcript is one of the types of data that can be exported.
-As explained in the Preamble, this is required for integration of Prime with an external system that needs to process learning behavior data or for populating an enterprise data warehouse with learning behavior data.
+When the Learner Transcript has to be consumed by an external system, Learning Manager provides a feature called Export Data, where Learner Transcript is one of the types of data that can be exported.
+As explained in the Preamble, this is required for integration of Learning Manager with an external system that needs to process learning behavior data or for populating an enterprise data warehouse with learning behavior data.

-For details of how the connectors that supporting Export of Learner Transcript, see the [Export Data section](https://helpx.adobe.com/captivate-prime/integration-admin/feature-summary/connectors.html) in the FTP, Box and PowerBI Connectors.
+For details of how the connectors that supporting Export of Learner Transcript, see the [Export Data section](/help/migrated/integration-admin/feature-summary/connectors.md) in the FTP, Box and PowerBI Connectors.

 The purpose served by these connectors is to export data to a downstream application periodically (once in N days).
 So, these connectors export only the incremental learning behavior data in every run.
 Note that these connectors don't allow for fetching records pertaining to specific subset of users or learning objects - it is always data about all users and all learning objects in that account.

-In the case of PowerBI, the customer should provide a workspace where Prime can keep exporting this data incrementally into a dynamically created dataset.
+In the case of PowerBI, the customer should provide a workspace where Learning Manager can keep exporting this data incrementally into a dynamically created dataset.
 This connector merely exports data, and the customers must build their own reports/dashboards based on this dataset as need be.

 The next section provides the details on how a downstream system should interpret the records in the learner transcript.

 ## Interpret the Learner Transcript {#interpretthelearnertranscript}

-Each row in a Learner Transcript can be thought of as some learning behavior that was captured in Prime in a specific time period.
+Each row in a Learner Transcript can be thought of as some learning behavior that was captured in Learning Manager in a specific time period.
 Typically, the connectors export "incremental data" and so the rows represent learning activities that happened between the last run of the connector and the current run.

 Of course, the connectors also allow you to fetch the learner transcript on demand, and in this case the user can specify a start date and the end date is assumed to be now.
 Usually one would do this once initially and then set up the connector for exporting the incremental learner transcript at a specific time of day, once in N days (the default value of N, being 1).